+Maintaining Services

-- Maintaining Services: Consider how your organization can limit in-person contact in the provision of services while maintaining standard operations. - Who are the non-essential personnel on your team who can work remotely? - Can any of your services be provided by phone or virtually, such as through video conferencing or a meeting software?
-Some regulatory agencies, such as the DFPS Prevention and Early Intervention division, are allowing remote session with clients
+Consider how your organization can limit in-person contact in the provision of services while maintaining standard operations.

+- Who are the non-essential personnel on your team who can work remotely? - Can any of your services be provided by phone or virtually, such as through video conferencing or a meeting software?
+Some regulatory agencies, such as the DFPS Prevention and Early Intervention division, are allowing remote session with clients temporarily.
+Other regulatory agencies such as the DFPS Child Protective Services division, are still requiring that certain visits be made in person. - Some organizations are purchasing HIPAA compliant licenses to do remote therapy and case management. - Digital Services developed a toolkit to help providers identify the best virtual platforms for their services. - National Network to End Domestic Violence also has a toolkit with best practices and policy recommendations for agencies. - Texas Council on Family Violence has Tips for Advocates: Mobile Advocacy & Technology that highlights approaches to working with clients in a mobile environment and some suggestions of "safer" technology options.

+Additional Safety Measures

+Consider the precautions you will put in place to ensure the safety of your staff and clients, including additional measures or protocols.

+• Develop a plan for assessing staff and clients for symptoms and how to respond.

+Modifying Services

-- temporarily.
-Other regulatory agencies such as the DFPS Child Protective Services division, are still requiring that certain visits be made in person. - Some organizations are purchasing HIPAA compliant licenses to do remote therapy and case management. - Digital Services developed a toolkit to help providers identify the best virtual platforms for their services. - Additional Safety Measures: Consider the precautions you will put in place to ensure the safety of your staff and clients, including additional measures or protocols. - Develop a plan for assessing staff and clients for symptoms and how to respond. - Modifying Services: Consider how, and under what circumstances, you will modify service provision, such as case management, counseling, and other non-residential services, if necessary.
-Some organizations have developed a multi stage plan for service provision depending on the level of social isolation/reduction of activities either recommended or mandated by local authorities. - Are there services you will need to cancel/limit, or services you will need to ramp up to meet the needs of your clients? - o At what point will you discontinue in-person services? - How will you ensure continuation of services if you must decrease or halt in-person contact? - O How can you still connect or meet the needs of your clients?
+Consider how, and under what circumstances, you will modify service provision, such as case management, counseling, and other non-residential services, if necessary.
+Some organizations have developed a multi-stage plan for service provision depending on the level of social isolation/reduction of activities either recommended or mandated by local authorities.

+- Are there services you will need to cancel/limit, or services you will need to ramp up to meet the needs of your clients? - At what point will you discontinue in-person services?

+- How will you ensure continuation of services if you must decrease or halt in-person contact? - How can you still connect or meet the needs of your clients? - Some organizations who do street outreach or other community-based services are educating about COVID-19 symptoms and transmission prevention, dropping off food and supplies, and conducting visual check-ins while modeling social distancing.

-Special Considerations for Residential Service Providers:
+Special Considerations for Residential Service Providers